 A faculty member must avoid or disclose to his/her immediate supervisor (e.g., department chair) and the Provost all actual or potential conflicts of interest, including supplemental employment (see section 4.13: Supplemental Employment), and must not knowingly withhold or falsify disclosure of any potential conflict or act in a manner contrary to the best interest of the College as a result of such conflict.
 A faculty member must also provide additional relevant information concerning disclosed or undisclosed matters as may be requested by the Provost for the purpose of evaluating actual or potential conflicts of interest.
 All disclosures must be made promptly as the conflicts arise or are identified.
-If the Provost determines that there is a serious potential conflict of interest, the Provost will consult with FPPC prior to rendering a judgment concerning the potential conflict of interest.
-Conflicts of interest, which fall under the purview of the "Conflict of Interest Policy Statement for Muhlenberg College Officers and Other Persons with Substantial Influence" must be reported to the Chief Business Officer & Treasurer and the College President, as described in the policy.
+If the Provost determines that there is a serious potential conflict of interest.
+Conflicts of interest, which fall under the purview of the "Conflict of interest Policy Statement for Muhlenberg College Officers and Other Persons with Substantial Influence" must be reported to the Chief Business Officer & Treasurer and the College President, as described in the policy.
 In those instances, all procedures described in that policy will take the place of those described here.